syncfusion-content/ej2-grid-docs/ej2-javascript/grid/row/row-template.md

 ## Limitations

-Row template feature is not compatible with all the features which are available in grid and it has limited features support.
-Here we have listed out the features which are not compatible with row template feature.
+Row template feature is not compatible with all the features which are available in the grid, and it has limited features support.
+The features that are incompatible with the row template feature are listed below.

 * Filtering
 * Paging